jesse-wright-reasoning-honours/project-proposal/README.md

 ## Stage 3 - Development of a Lazy Reasoner (30/11/2021-15/12/2021)

-To the best of our knowledge, there are no reasoners that currently perform *Lazy* reasoning, by inferring only those facts required to answer a given [SPARQL1.1 Query](https://www.w3.org/TR/sparql11-query/)
+To the best of our knowledge, there are no reasoners that currently perform *Lazy* reasoning, by inferring only those facts required to answer a given [SPARQL1.1 Query](https://www.w3.org/TR/sparql11-query/).
+In this stage of our work we intend to adapt the [Core of the Hylar Reasoner](https://github.com/jeswr/hylar-core) to perform lazy reasoning and create a lazy reasoning actor that can be configured with Comunica.

+## Stage 4 - Development of Scalable Reasoning Techniques (16/12/2021-15/1/2022)

+## Stage 5 - Development of Noise Resistant Reasoning Techniques (15/1/2022-15/2/2022)

+## Stage 6 - Benchmarking (15/2/2022-30/2/2022)

+## Stage 7 - Writing Thesis (30/2/2022-15/3/2022)

+Completion of honours work, write these summarising experiments and results.
+Note the deadline won't be until the (6/22)

 ## Other Possible Reasearch Directions